Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 2. A dog’s dinner

 This is a breed that loves to eat!
 As a result Golden Retrievers can easily become overweight.
 It is important, therefore, to keep treats to a minimum and be sure to opt for a high-quality, low-fat food.
-For more facts on the best diet for the Golden Retriever, see below.
+For more facts on the optimal diet for the Golden Retriever, see below.

 Illustration of beige Golden Retriever from the side